Standearth/vcard-qr/README.md

 - **`make cer-to-pem [path/to/file.cer]`**: Converts a .cer certificate from Apple to the required .pem format.
 - **`make terraform-apply`**: Deploys infrastructure via Terraform.
 - **`make terraform-destroy`**: Destroys all managed infrastructure.
-- **`make setup-artifact-cleanup-policy`**: Sets an automated 7-day cleanup policy for untagged images in the Docker repository.
 - **`make cleanup-images-now`**: Immediately deletes all untagged Docker images from the repository.
 - **`make show-github-secrets`**: Displays GitHub Actions secrets to be configured.
 - **`make upload-signer-key [path/to/key]`**: Uploads your Apple Wallet signer key to Secret Manager.